FormidableLabs/inspectpack/README.md

 The real-world answer is **it's complicated**.

 Some things are relatively easy to fix.
-Others will not.
+Others are not.

 #### Focus first on identical code sources